 – Is there any method to convert current in p.u also?

-– Why you will express current in pu?
+– Why you will express your current in PU?

-– This method is used in a power transformer if ct is in the neutral or tertiary.
+– This method is used in a power transformer if ct is neutral or tertiary.

-– yes you are right it’s for a power transformer which steps up from generator voltage…Reference Ig CT we took from neutral of this trafo.
+– yes you are right it’s for a power transformer that steps up from generator voltage…Reference Ig CT we took from neutral of this trafo.

 – It is grounded, right?